RacheliWiner/RacheliWiner/README.md

 ## 👋 Hi there, I’m Rachel

-I'm a curious programmer, that always wants to learn more...
+I'm a bright, curious and driven programmer, that always wants to learn more...

 🐞I like to find bugs, and enjoy solving them